 - violates a College policy and/or a state law.

-This definition pertains to behavior on or off campus and applies whether or not the participants or others perceive the behavior as “voluntary.”
-The implied or expressed consent of any person toward whom an act of hazing is directed does not relieve any individual, team, or organization from responsibility for their actions nor does the assertion that the conduct or activity was not part of an official organizational or team event or was not officially sanctioned or approved by the organization or team.
+This definition pertains to behavior on or off campus and applies regardless of whether participants or others perceive the behavior as “voluntary.”
+The implied or expressed consent of any person toward whom an act of hazing is directed does not relieve any individual, team, or group from responsibility for their actions nor does the assertion that the conduct or activity was not part of an official organizational or team event or was not officially sanctioned or approved by the group or team.